Can ultrasound be used to detect cancer?

 What is a womb ultrasound and why might I need one?

 A womb ultrasound, also known as a pelvic scan, is used to examine the female reproductive organs, including the uterus and ovaries.
 It can be recommended if you're experiencing symptoms such as abnormal bleeding or pain, or if the doctor wants to investigate conditions like fibroids or polycystic ovary syndrome.

-How does London Private Ultrasound ensure the quality of a scan?
+How does your London Private Ultrasound centre ensure the quality of a scan?

 At London Private Ultrasound, we ensure the quality of our scans by utilizing state-of-the-art equipment and having sonographers who have undergone rigorous training.
 Our commitment to quality means that we provide clear images that can help in the assessment of your condition.

 Can I get a 3D ultrasound in London at your clinic?

 At what week scan can I see my baby's features clearly?

 Typically, facial features and more detailed anatomy start to become clear during a 3D scan between the 24th and 34th weeks of pregnancy.
 However, each pregnancy is unique, and we can advise on the best time for a 3D scan during your appointment.

 What treatment options do you offer if my ultrasound reveals problems?